Registering a political party in Ireland

-The purpose of registering a political party in the Register of Political Parties is that candidates at elections who are members of registered parties may add their parties' name to their own names on the ballot paper.
-If the party that you belong to is not included on the Register, you will be described as a non-party candidate on the ballot paper.
+Candidates at elections who are members of a registered party can add their party’s name to their own name on the ballot paper.
+If the party that you belong to is not on the Register, you are described as a non-party candidate on the ballot paper.

 Under Section 25 of the Electoral Act, 1992, as substituted by Section 11 of the Electoral (Amendment) Act, 2001, you can apply to the Registrar of Political Parties in order to register your own political party in any of the following elections in Ireland:

 - Local elections